sebakara/nextjs_openai_vegetable_describe/README.md

 # Next.js OpenAI Boilerplate

-This is a simplified yet effective Next.js boilerplate project that showcases how to integrate the OpenAI API within a Next.js application.
-The boilerplate incorporates a user-friendly interface for submitting prompts and rendering the response from the OpenAI API.
+This is a simplified yet effective Next.js integrated with the OpenAI API application.
+The appklication is a user-friendly interface for writing a name of a vegetable and on submition,  it retrieves the response from the OpenAI API regarding that vegetable including the description and usabilities.

 ## Features